BlackSnufkin/BYOVD/README.md

 # BYOVD (Bring Your Own Vulnerable Driver)

 **BYOVD** is a collection of Proof of Concepts (PoCs) showcasing the exploitation of vulnerable drivers to terminate processes protected by AV/EDR solutions.
 This technique allows attackers to disable security software by leveraging flaws in signed drivers.
-These drivers are either not included in the Microsoft recommended driver block rules or were previously unlisted but found to be abused in the wild.
+These drivers are either not included in the Microsoft recommended anr not listed in the [LOLDrivers](https://www.loldrivers.io/) project (as of 12/08/2023).

 ## Table of Contents
 - [Overview](#overview)